NoNameItem/read-comics/docs/doc-style.md

 - This template governs models, tasks, utilities, views, commands, endpoints, and any other public callable documented under `docs/`.
 - Review adjacent docs before adding new entries to reuse consistent structure and terminology.
 - Reference this guide whenever you add or update documentation so the format stays stable between sessions.

+## For Claude Code / AI Assistant

+**CRITICAL INSTRUCTION (for every documentation session):**

+Whenever writing or updating documentation under `docs/backend/`:

+1. **ALWAYS follow this doc-style.md guide** — Apply all rules in Sections "Standard structure", "Detailed checklist", "Endpoint documentation", "Content guidelines", and "Anchors & linking" without exception.

+2. **Structure requirement:**
+   - Use `# Title` → `## Summary` → `## Reference` (or `## <Section>`) → `### Class/Function` → `#### Details`
+   - Always include Summary section with one-line bullets
+   - Always include Reference section with detailed information

+3. **Endpoint documentation ONLY in endpoints.md:**
+   - DO NOT describe endpoints in viewsets.md — that's reserved for viewset configuration only
+   - Endpoint examples, request/response, URL patterns → endpoints.md ONLY
+   - Viewsets.md → configuration, mixins, serializers, queryset only

+4. **Always add Docs comments:**
+   - Every Python module with documentation must have `# Docs: [[docs/path/to_file.md]]` at the top
+   - Update module comment if documentation file path changes

+5. **Before starting documentation:**
+   - Read this doc-style.md file to ensure compliance
+   - Check adjacent docs for terminology consistency
+   - Use relative links for cross-references

+**This rule applies across all sessions.
+Do not skip or abbreviate these requirements.**